docker/docs/compose/compose-file/compose-file-v1.md

 Alternate Dockerfile.

-Compose will use an alternate file to build with.
+Compose uses an alternate file to build with.
 A build path must also be specified.

       build: .